jstrausstng/slides/sql-common-mistakes/presentation.md

 * SQL has ternary logic
 	* NULL means no value exists
-		* it is a state and not a value
+		* It is a state and not a value
 * If one would ask how many books does Peter own?
 	* NULL would mean we don't know how many books he owns, not that he doesn't own books
 * All real RDMS support the presentation of unknown or missing data